Brussels massacre: Cult of the Miracle

-Procession with the Sacrament of Miracle, ink drawing by Vrancke van der Stockt, circa 1450-60.
+Procession with the Sacrament of Miracle, ink drawing by Vrancke van der Stockt, circa 1450–1460.

 Representation of the reliquary of the Blessed Sacrament of Miracle, and of the three hosts, made on the occasion of the 400 years jubilee.

-The hosts were placed in reliquaries and preserved in the then collegiate church of Saint Gudula, the patron saint of Brussels, an important symbol of the area's Catholic identity.
+The hosts were placed in reliquaries and preserved in the then collegiate church of Saint Gudula, the patron saint of Brussels.
 They became a feature of the annual procession on her feast day.

 Emperor Charles V and the Habsburgs, as well as their relatives, donated seven stained glass windows on which the miracle is depicted.
-These were executed by Antwerp glass-maker Jan Hack after creations by Bernard van Orley and Michiel Coxcie.
+These were executed by Antwerp glass-maker Jan Hack to designs by Bernard van Orley and Michiel Coxie.
 Four of them are still in place today.
 This compared perceived Jewish anti-Catholicism to the nascent Protestant Reformation, with the miraculous bleeding countering Protestant denials of transubstantiation.

 In the early 1580s, during a period of Calvinist rule in Brussels, all Catholic ceremonies were suppressed.
-From 1579 to 1585 the relics had been hidden in a house in the Korte Ridderstraat.
-After the end of Calvinist rule in 1585, a procession of citizens and officeholders had retrieved the hosts and carried them back to the church.
+From 1579 to 1585 the relics were hidden in a house in the Korte Ridderstraat.
+After the end of Calvinist rule in 1585, a procession of citizens and officeholders retrieved the hosts and carried them back to the church.
 The re-emergence of the cult in 1585 was primarily as a celebration of the end of Calvinist rule.
 The Archdukes Albert and Isabella, who ruled in Brussels 1598–1621, made the annual procession a state occasion:

-The Blessed Sacrament of Miracles ... had emerged as doubly miraculous after the end of Calvinist rule in Brussels in 1585 when it became clear that the sacred hosts had survived intact.
+The Blessed Sacrament of Miracles... had emerged as doubly miraculous after the end of Calvinist rule in Brussels in 1585 when it became clear that the sacred hosts had survived intact.
 The annual procession in honour of the Sacrament now became as much a commemoration of the second anti-Calvinist miracle as of the first anti-Semitic one and, after their accession, the Archdukes conscientiously attended the procession every year while also turning it into a veritable state event.

 Five windows added in the nineteenth century depict the development of the cult of the Miracle; these were donated by Belgian kings Leopold I and Leopold II and other nobles, this time linking the Miracle to the contemporary Catholic opposition to secularism.

-The 1870 quincentenary jubilee of the Miracle would have been marked with extraordinary celebrations, but tension between catholic and liberal circles was increasingly rising.
-Liberals, including the anti-Semite Edmond Picard, had called for a boycott of the festivities.
-A pamphlet by Charles Potvin (under the pseudonym Dom Liber) gave rise to a violent controversy with the young priest Hyacinthe De Bruyn, which was also fueled by imminent elections.
-As a consequence, church authorities decided to cancel these celebrations.
+The 1870 quincentenary of the Miracle was to have been marked with celebrations, but these were cancelled due to political tensions between Catholics and Liberals in an election year.
+Liberals, including the later antisemite Edmond Picard, had called for a boycott of the festivities.
+A pamphlet by Charles Potvin (under the pseudonym Dom Liber) gave rise to a violent controversy with the young priest Hyacinthe De Bruyn, as well as a number of historical essays contextualising the massacre and the later celebrations.